Bo Jackson: "Bo Over the Top"

-Collegiate baseball
+College baseball

 Jackson missed much of his senior season after being ruled ineligible by the NCAA following a visit with the Tampa Bay Buccaneers, whom he believes tried to sabotage his baseball career.

 In an April 1985 report, a major league scout stated that Jackson's only weakness was a lack of baseball experience.
 The scout said that he could be one of the all-time greats barring any injuries.
 He had a minor shoulder injury in the beginning of his collegiate football career, which didn't cause him issues in the long term.
 The scout also noted that this was his first year playing baseball and he seemed to be a "do-it-all type of player" and also stated he was "the best pure athlete in America today".
 At the time, Jackson was 22 years old, and trying to make an even bigger name for himself than he already had in his football career.
-In this scouting report, Jackson's worth to an MLB team was listed at only $200,000, much less than what he would end up taking home later on in his short-lived careers.